openstack-archive/tap-as-a-service/INSTALL.rst

    README.rst and INSTALL.rst files) A complete installation of TaaS requires installation of TaaS Plugin, TaaS Agent, and TaaS cli.

-4. To install the TaaS plugin and agent invoke the following command ./install.sh install <directory where devstack neutron is installed> <mysql password>
+4. To install the TaaS plugin invoke the following command

+   	./install.sh install_plugin <directory where devstack neutron is installed> <mysql password>

+	Example: ./install.sh install_plugin /opt/stack/neutron/ stackdb

+   Install the TaaS plugin on the node where Neutron Service is running (usually the controller node)

+5. To install the TaaS agent invoke the following command

+   	./install.sh install_agent <directory where devstack neutron is installed>

-	Example: ./install.sh install /opt/stack/neutron/ stackdb
+	Example: ./install.sh install_agent /opt/stack/neutron/ stackdb

+   Install the TaaS agent on all the compute nodes.

+   **Important**: Note that if controller and compute are running on the same node, only run install_plugin and it will install both the TaaS plugin and agent

 Running TaaS
 ============